Acharavi, Corfu – Resort Guide

 Exterior of Satori Beach Hotel.

 You can find everything in Acharavi from traditional family-run guesthouses to stylish resorts.
+Several new big hotels have opened up in the area recently – Acharavi’s space, amenities, and big beach is becoming a draw for new resort development.

 Read more: